Tablerase/42_Projects/Born2BeRoot/born2beroot.md

 ### Sudo config

-First type `sudo nano /etc/sudoers` to go the sudoers file
+First type `sudo nano /etc/sudoers` or `sudo visudo` to go the sudoers file

 Edit to add the following code: